 American Society for Bioethics and the Humanities

-I have an overarching interest in the development of moral issues, frameworks and identities in the bioethical arena.
-My current research is part of the ‘sociological move’ within bioethics, with a particular focus on genetics, reproductive medicine, and neuroscience, and following a longstanding interest in the responses of socially marginalised groups and religious groups to biomedical developments and policy.
+I have an overarching interest in the development of moral questions, frameworks of understanding, and identities in the bioethical arena.
+My current research is part of the ‘sociological move’ within bioethics, with a particular focus on new reproductive and genetic technologies, and following a longstanding interest in the responses of socially marginalised groups and religious groups to health and life science developments and policy.

-A second, related research area is disability, and the role of ‘normal’ and ‘anomalous’ embodiment in social and moral life, as well as the effect of biomedical and biotechnological innovations on the relationship between the body and identity.
+A second, related research area is in the body, and the place of ‘normal’ and ‘anomalous’ embodiment in social and moral life, as well as the effect of biomedical and biotechnological innovations on the relationship between the body and identity.
 These areas of interest include a substantial amount of work on disability, and more recent activity looking at the socioethics of recovering and identifying human remains, in contemporary and historical contexts.
 Much of my work uses empirical methodologies.

 A large selection of my publications is available to download from Newcastle University's e-Prints service.

-I am currently Principal Investigator on an ESRC-funded project, "Faithful Judgements: the role of religion in laypeople's ethical evaluations of new reproductive and genetic technologies" (http://www.ncl.ac.uk/peals/research/project/3979).
-Together with Dr Jackie Haq (PEALS), Professor Sarah Banks (Durham) and Dr Robert Song (Durham), this study explores the ways in which people who identify as Christian, Muslim or Hindu deliberate and make bioethical judgements to do with techniques such as egg donation or preimplantation genetic diagnosis.
+From 2011-2-14 I was Principal Investigator on an ESRC-funded project, "Faithful Judgements: the role of religion in laypeople's ethical evaluations of new reproductive and genetic technologies" (http://www.ncl.ac.uk/peals/research/project/3979).
+Together with Dr Jackie Haq (PEALS), Professor Sarah Banks (Durham) and Dr Robert Song (Durham), this study explored the ways in which people who identify as Christian or Muslim deliberate and make bioethical judgements to do with new reproductive and genetic technologies such as egg donation or preimplantation genetic diagnosis.
 We also investigated the experiences of people of faith in the clinical setting of these technologies, and the opinions of faith group leaders involved in giving guidance on their use.

 Since September 2011 I have been Co-Director with special responsibility for research at the Policy, Ethics and Life Sciences Research Centre of Newcastle University.

-I would be happy to supervise students in any of the following areas: Bioethics in general, especially ethics of genetic medicine, reproductive medicine, neuroscience, pharmacogenomics, the pharmaceutical industry; moral reasoning and identity; disability; feminist bioethics; global bioethics.
+I would be happy to supervise students in any of the following areas: Bioethics in general, especially ethics of new reproductive and genetic technologies, neuroscience, pharmacogenomics, the pharmaceutical industry; moral reasoning and identity; disability; feminist bioethics; global bioethics.